-CNAS 1015 Nursing Assistant 5 cr.
-Sem: F/S/Su 3 Lec./4 Lab Hrs./week 16 Clinical Hrs.
+CNAS 1014 Nursing Assistant

+3 Lec./4 Lab Hrs./week 16 Clinical Hrs.

 This course presents the classroom and clinical instruction approved by the State of Arkansas for individuals to become Long Term Care Certified Nursing Assistants.
 The first several weeks will focus on classroom and lab training including communication skills, infection prevention and control, safety/emergency procedures/residents' rights, personal care, basic nursing skills, and basic restorative services.
 The final weeks will allow the students to practice their classroom and lab skills under instructor supervision in long-term care facilities.
 Students must make a minimum course grade of 70% and have a minimum of 90 hours of training to be eligible to take the state certification exam.
 This course is limited to students admitted to the Nursing Assistant program.
 Fees for supplies, uniforms, insurance, background check and testing are required.